 In the future, Banks plans to pursue a career in journalism and media relations.
 He believes that investigative journalism is a powerful tool that can be used to dispel myths and provide justice.
 He looks forward to working with the Howard Center For Investigative Journalism to enhance his investigative reporting and storytelling skills.

-Fatema Hosseini is a journalist and a first-year graduate student from Bamyan, Afghanistan.
+Fatema Hosseini is a journalist and a graduate student from Bamyan, Afghanistan.
 She received her bachelor of Liberal Arts from the Asian University for Women in Chittagong, Bangladesh, with a major in Politics, Philosophy, Economics.
 She returned to Afghanistan in 2019 and began working as a journalist for Etilaat Roz, a major Afghan newspaper based in Kabul.
 In April 2021, she began to write on a freelance basis for USA Today, despite the difficult climate for women reporters in Afghanistan.
 Hosseini fled Afghanistan in August 2021 when the Taliban took over the capital of Kabul after the withdrawal of U.S. troops.

 She has chosen to pursue her master's in Journalism at the University of Maryland to illuminate corruptions, discriminations and inequalities, and persecution of Hazaras and other minor ethnicities in Afghanistan.
 Hosseini is eager to learn and boost her skills in reporting, writing and investigating by exchanging her knowledge and experiences with her classmates and teachers, and to learn from them as well.

-Greg Morton is a first-year graduate student and data reporter from Prince George's County, Maryland.
+Greg Morton is a graduate student and data reporter from Prince George's County, Maryland.
 His passion for journalism grew out of a desire to help people understand the invisible forces that govern so many facets of our lives.
 The pursuit of that understanding led him to an economics degree, which he earned from Howard University in 2021.
 There, his studies focused primarily on inequality and data analysis.

 While at Howard, Morton worked as a freelancer for Strikewave, an independent labor publication, where he got the opportunity to tell stories about both the state and history of the labor movement in America.
 At Strikewave, he wrote stories about the history of the organized labor movement in the NBA and the COVID recession's impact on the already-tenuous situation faced by Alaska's public school teachers.